C2SM/c2sm.github.io/announcements/index.md

 published 30/11/2023
 {: .label .label-grey}

-We announce the COSMO/ICON User Workshop on **Monday February 12th, 2024** as a physical meeting.
+We are pleased to announce the COSMO/ICON User Workshop on **Monday February 12th, 2024** as a physical meeting.
-It will take place at the [**Radisson Blu at the airport**](https://www.radissonhotels.com/de-de/hotels/radisson-blu-zurich-airport).
+It will take place at the **Radisson Blu Hotel**, next to MeteoSwiss.

 The COSMO/ICON User Workshop is a rather informal one-day event, whose goal is to bring together users and developers of these two models, to share experience and knowledge, and to get insights into some projects involving these models.